IMTorgOpenDataTools/cbdc-scraper/README.md

 # CBDC Scraper

-This application scrapes sites with informational data on Central Bank Digital Currencies.
+This application scrapes sites with informational data on Central Bank Digital Currencies and outputs a summary file.

 ## Sites